ViestaNaran/Interactive_Installation/README.md

 Frederik and Morten developed the code
 Nicolai was our lighting technician
-Mikkel helped me with building the physical objects, and also drew up the storyboards according to my instructions.
+Mikkel helped building the physical objects, and also drew up the storyboards according to my instructions.

 https://www.youtube.com/watch?v=uSPzucRV0UA&t=4s
 This link shows me presenting the project at the museum.
 The video is made by the museum and focuses alot on the discussion of the